LearnLedger/contracts/README.md

 #### Prerequisites

 - Foundry installed
-- Access to Porcini testnet
+- Access to EDUCHAIN testnet
 - Private keys for all three wallets:
   - Executor (the wallet that deployed the contracts)
   - Company (the wallet that will create the project)